Oral history interview with Vasco M. Tanner

 Conditions Governing Use

 It is the responsibility of the researcher to obtain any necessary copyright clearances.
-Permission to publish material from the oral history interview with Vasco M. Tanner must be obtained from the Supervisor of Reference Services and/or the L. Tom Perry Special Collections Board of Curators.
+Permission to publish material from Oral history interview with Vasco M. Tanner must be obtained from the Supervisor of Reference Services and/or the L. Tom Perry Special Collections Board of Curators.

-Vasco M. Tanner (1892-1989) established the zoology and entomology department at Brigham Young University.
+BYU professor of Zoology, Vasco M. Tanner (1892-1989) was a professor of zoology and entomology at Brigham Young University.

 Language of Materials